Vibe Coding was pretty revolutionary by Codex

 In this approach, a programmer provides a few sentences of instructions (prompts) in natural language to a large-scale language model (LLM), which then generates the software.

-In this approach, the programmer's role changes from writing code manually to guiding, testing, and refining the AI-generated source code.
+In this approach, the programmer's role changes from manually writing code to guiding, testing, and refining the AI-generated source code.

-Vibe coding in Codex
+Vibe coding with Codex

 This time, I used OpenAI's Codex to experience vibe coding.